 The term «Aldeology» It could well fill a gap in the academic lexicon.
 Studying the villages is not a simple matter or a lack of meaning.
 It is, nothing more and nothing less, than to know the gear of the peoples, to understand their past, to analyze their future and to forecast their future.

 Studying the villages is also a matter of method.
 Two brothers from the rural nucleus of Asiego (Cabrales), Manuel and Javier Niembro, they combine theoretical and statistical knowledge, with the full experience of living in the town.
 Both have studied Geography at the University of Oviedo.
 Javier and Manuel, since the summer of 1999, have engaged in an initiative worthy of praise.
 Now they live in Asiego.
 And they bring and take from the beautiful mountainous area of Cabrales a bag full of ideas.
 They have turned their village into a laboratory full of knowledge possible for the visitor.
-The small dairies, the pomades, the wineries, the stables, the caves, the erias, the caleyas, the houses, the mountains and the men are their object of study.
-They have approached him in several ways: documenting, chatting with older people, but above all they know him because they live there since they were children and there they develop their economic activity around rural tourism.
-They also have enough semantic tools to tell what they see, what they hear and what they read.
-And they tell it while they walk, talk and pour a "culín" of cider to their guests-friends.
+The small cheese factories, the ointments, the wineries, the stables, the caves, the erías, the caleyas, the houses, the mountains and the men are their object of study.
+They have approached him in several ways: documenting, chatting with older people, but above all they know him because they live there since childhood and there they develop their economic activity around rural tourism.
+They also have enough semantic instruments to tell what they see, what they hear and what they read.
+And they tell it at the same time that they walk, chat and pour a "culín" of cider to their guests-friends.

 The itinerary starts at eleven o'clock in the morning or seven o'clock in the afternoon.
-You visit a modern cheese factory, inside an old house rebuilt according to the aesthetic canons of the Asiego of always.
-There, with attentive eyes, the guests follow the explanations of how a Cabrales cheese is made.
-And they are interested, they ask, they want to know every last detail. «And why you can get to chop the milk» «And what is the rennet» «How to recognize a good cheese».
+You visit a modern cheese factory, inside an old house rebuilt according to the aesthetic canons of the usual Asiego.
+There, with attentive eyes, the guests follow the explanations of how a handmade Cabrales cheese is made.
+And they are interested, they ask, they want to know every last detail. «And why you can get to chop milk» «And what is rennet» «How to recognize a good cheese».

 The farmhouses, the hórreo, the sheepfolds ...

-Leaving the village proper amounts one up the erias, traditionally "the cereal areas", in the words of Manuel Niembro, the eldest of the brothers.
-The erias were subject to private property.
-But in November, when the cows descended from the high pastures to the low ones, in months in which they did not cultivate, walls collapsed so that the cattle could move at ease and the land became communal.
+Leaving the village proper amounts one up the erias, traditionally «the cereal zones», in the words of Manuel Niembro, the eldest of the brothers.
+Erias were subject to private property.
+But in November, when the cows went down from high to low pastures, in months when they were not cultivated, walls collapsed so that the cattle would walk at ease and the land became communal.
 In February the masonry works returned in common.
-"In short, the cycles of the economic activity of the people," summarized Manuel after a clarifying talk.
+"In short, the cycles of the economic activity of the people," Manuel summed up after a clarifying talk.

-Las Llosas they are the high zones that surround to the erías.
+Las Llosas they are the high zones that surround the erías.
 A more extensive land to be used by the community.
-"In a village the collective feeling prevails over the individual, dominates the sense of the public," says the young geographer.
-Two zones exist in the Llosas: the coastal pastures and the port.
-Several ports, even today, are exploited jointly, such as Asiego-Carreña, Asiego-Porrúa.
-And in the ports are the sheepfolds, the scattered huts for the shepherd's lodging during the light summer transhumance. «Many are now demolished, abandoned».
+"In a town the collective feeling prevails over the individual, dominates the sense of the public," highlights the young geographer.
+Two zones exist in the Llosas: the pastures of lowland and the port.
+Several ports, even today, are operated jointly, such as Asiego-Carreña, Asiego-Porrúa.
+And in the harbors are the majadas, the scattered cabins for the shepherd's accommodation during the light summer transhumance.
+"Now many are demolished, abandoned."

 Cabrales Cheese Cave

 And the ancient symbiosis of man with his environment is still explained.
 Now, 8 in the afternoon, it's the turn of a cave where cheese is still being cured in a traditional way.
-And the cave, according to Manuel, can be seen that it is alive and that it brings its whole being to cheese.
-There is the penicillium fungus, the lichen on the walls, the acid waters and a constant but imperceptible flow of the karstic skin.
-In the middle of the cave a topic is also broken.
-"No, Cabrales cheese does not heal in manure or have worms."
+And the cave, as Manuel describes, is seen to be alive and that brings its whole being to cheese.
+There is the penicilium fungus, lichens on the walls, acidic waters and a constant but invaluable flow of karst skin.
+In the middle of the cave some topic is also broken.
+"No, Cabrales cheese is not cured in manure or has worms."
 Faces of satisfaction among some, some disappointment in the most romantic.
-Manuel comforts the last ones, "if they had worms it would not be bad, we already know that avant-garde gastronomy is that of insects."
+Manuel comforts the latter, "if they had worms, it would not be bad, it is already known that avant-garde cuisine is that of insects."

-Microorganisms, places and men continue to live together on a route through the laboratory.
-The "aldeología" advances walking "per les caleyes".
-High.
+Microorganisms, places and men continue to live in a route through the laboratory.
+"Aldeology" moves forward "per les caleyes."
+Tall.
 A livestock farm.
 "Here, in Cabrales, the liter of milk is the most expensive in the region, after the designation of origin and the creation of the regulatory council, Cabrales cheese can only contain milk from cows that graze in the regulated area."

 The pumarada and the llagar of cider

 Back to the village, leaving behind the rumor of the milking machine and the heat of the stables, when it gets dark, an ointment is examined, its production is explained and that of other crops, mowing.
 And it is summed up at the end of the talk: «They are the seasons, the natural cycles on which agriculture depends».
 Then you walk towards the goal of the trip a craftsman's winery in the heart of rural.
-"This is home cider, no additives are used here to correct the fermentation, it is not gasified, the apple is crushed with squeeze or counterweight dams." «Cider + chestnuts in autumn = amagüestu». «In the spring the first spigots are made».
-"No, no, it's a lie that you have to throw the half inside and the half outside, it's done so that you can turn it around, so that it breaks."
+"This is house cider, here no additives are used to correct fermentation, it is not gasified, the apple is crushed with grip or counterweight dams." «Cider + chestnuts in autumn = amagüestu».
+"In spring the first spikes are made." «No, no, it's a lie that you have to throw half in and half out, it's done to make me back, to break.»

 The espicha in the wound